-- Increased risk for breast cancer - Low risk for adverse medication side effects
+- Increased risk for breast cancer - Low risk for medication side effects

-Tobacco cessation prescription and over-the-counter drugs
+Tobacco cessation prescription and OTC drugs

-Eligible health services include FDA- approved prescription drugs and over-the-counter (OTC) drugs to help stop the use of tobacco products, when prescribed by a prescriber and the prescription is submitted to the pharmacist for processing.
+Eligible health services include FDA approved prescription and OTC drugs to help stop the use of tobacco products.
+You must receive a prescription from your provider and submit the prescription to the pharmacy for processing.

-Outpatient prescription drugs exclusions
+Outpatient prescription drug exclusions

-The following are not covered under the outpatient prescription drugs benefit:
+The following are not eligible health services:

-- Abortion drugs - Allergy sera and extracts administered via injection - Any services related to the dispensing, injecting or application of a drug - Biological sera unless specified on the preferred drug guide - Compounded prescriptions containing bulk chemicals not approved by the U.S. Food and Drug Administration (FDA) including compounded bioidentical hormones - Cosmetic drugs including medications and preparations used for cosmetic purposes - Devices, products and appliances, except those that are specially covered - Dietary supplements including medical foods - Drugs or medications - Administered or entirely consumed at the time and place it is prescribed or provided - Which do not, by federal or state law, require a prescription order (i.e. over-the-counter (OTC) drugs), even if a prescription is written except as specifically provided above - That are therapeutically equivalent or therapeutically alternative to a covered prescription drug (unless a medical exception is approved) - Not approved by the FDA or not proven safe or effective - Provided under your medical plan while an inpatient of a healthcare facility - Recently approved by the U.S. Food and Drug Administration (FDA), but which have not yet been reviewed by our Pharmacy and Therapeutics Committee - That include vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - For which the cost is covered by a federal, state, or government agency (for example: Medicaid or Veterans Administration) - That are used to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity, or alter the shape or appearance of a sex organ - That are used for the purpose of weight gain or reduction, including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature unless there is evidence that the covered person meets one or more clinical criteria detailed in our preauthorization and clinical policies - Duplicative drug therapy (e.g. two antihistamine drugs) - Genetic care - Any treatment, device, drug, service or supply to alter the body's genes, genetic make-up, or the expression of the body's genes except for the correction of congenital birth defects - Immunizations related to travel or work - Immunization or immunological agents except as specifically stated in the schedule of benefits or the certificate - Implantable drugs and associated devices except as specifically provided above - Infertility - Injectable prescription drugs used primarily for the treatment of infertility
+- Abortion drugs used for elective termination of pregnancy except when the pregnancy aggravates, causes or results in a life-threatening physical condition that a physician believes places the woman in danger of death or a serious risk of substantial impairment of a major bodily function unless termination of the pregnancy occurs - Allergy sera and extracts given by injection - Any services related to providing, injecting or application of a drug - Compounded prescriptions containing bulk chemicals not approved by the FDA including compounded bioidentical hormones - Cosmetic drugs including medication and preparations used for cosmetic purposes - Devices, products and appliances unless listed as an eligible health service - Dietary supplements including medical foods - Drugs or medications: - Administered or entirely consumed at the time and place they are prescribed or provided - Which do not require a prescription by law, even if a prescription is written, unless we have approved a medical exception - That are therapeutically the same or an alternative to a covered prescription drug, unless we approve a medical exception - Not approved by the FDA or not proven safe or effective - Provided under your medical plan while inpatient at a healthcare facility

+- Recently approved by the FDA but not reviewed by our Pharmacy and Therapeutics Committee, unless we have approved a medical exception - That include vitamins and minerals unless recommended by the United States Preventive Services Task Force (USPSTF) - That are used to treat sexual dysfunction, enhance sexual performance or increase sexual desire, including drugs, implants, devices or preparations to correct or enhance erectile function, enhance sensitivity or alter the shape or appearance of a sex organ unless listed as an eligible health service - That are used for the purpose of weight gain or loss including but not limited to stimulants, preparations, foods or diet supplements, dietary regimens and supplements, food or food supplements, appetite suppressants or other medications - That are drugs or growth hormones used to stimulate growth and treat idiopathic short stature, unless there is evidence that the covered person meets one or more clinical criteria detailed in our preauthorization and clinical policies - Duplicative drug therapy; for example, two antihistamines for the same condition - Genetic care including: - Any treatment, device, drug, service or supply to alter the body's genes, genetic makeup or the expression of the body's genes unless listed as an eligible health service - Immunizations related to travel or work - Immunization or immunological agents except as specifically stated in the schedule of benefits or the certificate - Implantable drugs and associated devices except as specifically stated in the schedule of benefits or the certificate